Tiago1257/TreeCards/readme.md

 # RDCards and TreeCards

-RDCards is a bot that allows for a fully fledged trading card game on the Rhythm Doctor Lounge Discord server.\n TreeCards is a fork of RDCards that aims to add QOL features and other fun stuff
+RDCards is a bot that allows for a fully fledged trading card game on the Rhythm Doctor Lounge Discord server.
+TreeCards is a fork of RDCards that aims to add QOL features and other fun stuff

 ## Installation and usage